dl1bz/deskhpsdr/README.md

 My work is not completed (are software projects ever finished ???).
 I have some ideas, what I need to add too.
 You need to understand this branch as "work in progress".
 I ever check my code here with my test environment: Intel iMac 21" i5 and Macbook Air M1 running both with macOS 14.7.1 aka Sonoma and my SDR tranceiver Hermes-Lite 2 in combination with my homebrew-LDMOS-PA 600W.
 My focus is Fonie/SSB and Digimode/FT8+FT4, less CW.
 And - sorry guys - I have not the time to write any kind of manual for deskHPSDR.
 Use instead the [published manual of DL1YCF's piHPSDR version](https://github.com/dl1ycf/pihpsdr/releases/) for basic knowledge, how this application works in general.

 ## Latest Changes

+### Version 2.6.0

+On March 4, 2025 the first final version 2.6.0 of deskHPSDR is published.

 ### Version 2.5.x
 - completed: fix a segmentation fault of deskHPSDR if using SDR-RX-only devices like SDRplay via Soapy-API after start the SDR device
 - completed: if using Hermes-Lite 2 activate CL1 input for inject external 10 MHz reference (e.g. with a GPSDO)